11 Things to Do in Kapaa: Make it a day out!

 But the effort is 100% worth it once you see the view from the top!
 From here, you can enjoy a 360-degree view of the ocean, Wailua River, and miles of lush rainforests and valleys.

-Going to a Luau is one of those quintessential Hawaiian activities.
-And while many are hit and miss, there is one really good one not far from Kapa’a Town, and that’s the Smith Family Garden Luau.
+We always say a luau is not a must-do activity on Kauai, but they sure are fun!
+Our family enjoyed the Smith Family Garden Luau.
 Situated on 30 acres of grounds near the Wailua River, the luau is the perfect setting for an evening of Hawaiian festivities.

-Start the luau with a tram tour of the property before watching the traditional Imu ceremony of the roasted pig.
+Start the luau with a walking tour of the property before watching the traditional Imu ceremony of the roasted pig.
 Then, enjoy a gourmet buffet feast (kalua pork, beef teriyaki, and lomi salmon are just a few dishes on the menu) while you watch the Rhythm of Aloha Show.
-If the menu isn’t appealing, you can skip the buffet and just attend the show.

 More nearby activities you’ll love: